 Melbourne City Exploration

-Begin your Melbourne City Tour Itinerary with our Free Self-Guided Melbourne Walking Tour – and route yourself to the city’s top sights.
-It includes all the details and step-by-step directions – but we are sharing some Melbourne highlights that you won’t want to miss here, as well.
+Begin your Melbourne City Tour Itinerary with our Free Self-Guided Walking Tour and route yourself to the city’s top sights.

 Start your day with a cup of coffee at the buzzing Queen Victoria Market.
-After perusing the goods for sale, stroll through the city to historic Melbourne sights.
-Arrive in Chinatown by lunchtime so that you can feast on a meal of famous Melbourne dumplings.
+After perusing the goods for sale, stroll through the city to historic Melbourne sights on our walking tour.

 Continue on your walking tour of Melbourne, navigating your way to the Eureka Tower.
 Soar to the 88th floor observation deck (buy your ticket in advance) and take in the spectacular Melbourne views.

-Then, continue your Melbourne walk along the Yarra River to the Docklands.
+Continue your Melbourne walk along the Yarra River to the Docklands.
 The revived area features heaps of food, drink and entertainment opportunities as well as pleasant views across the harbor to the impressive Bolte Bridge.

 To complete your Melbourne city tour, hop on Free Tram #35 (one of our favorite Free Tours in Melbourne) at the Docklands and ride back to downtown.